 And yet, camped in the middle of the wilds of northern Michigan miles from the nearest paved road or power line on our very first boondocking trip nine years ago, it wasn’t completely silent.

 There really is, as Simon and Garfunkle used to sing, a sound of silence.

 There was the crackle of our campfire.
 A hoot of a distant owl.
 The yips of a pack of coyotes somewhere far to the west.
 The gurgle of the Rifle River moving over a stretch of rocks just downstream from where we were camped.
 The whooshing sound of wind whipping through a stand of red pine.

-And above, as soon as you walked away from the fire and got your night eyes focused, a gazillion starts speckled the ink black sky.
+And above, as soon as you walked away from the fire and got your night eyes focused, a gazillion stars speckled the ink-black sky.

 We were boondocking, totally self-contained with no commercial power or water or Wi-Fi or sewer or any other service.
 Some people prefer to call it “dry camping” or “independent camping.”
 Other terms are “primitive camping” or “dispersed camping.”